New Political Optimism in Bulgaria

 But the new government could bring Bulgaria back into the European fold.
 Denkov declared that his main priorities are Bulgaria’s entry into Schengen and the eurozone and opening funding for the country from the EU’s Recovery and Resilience Facility.
 Reforming the judiciary – a long-cherished goal for the EU – is the first necessary step to achieve progress on all three issues, and GERB has so far stated that it is willing to support the process.
 Judicial reform would also help fight both corruption and Russian meddling in the country.
 A general change of tone of the political discourse would require further reforms to the media.

 The reform of the Bulgarian judiciary has been stuck for years, but there have been a series of steps forward for mediation of the issue.
-In late May 2023, parliament approved a new mechanism for investigating the chief prosecutor and his deputies.
-A few weeks later, the Supreme Judicial Council voted nem con in favour of the removal of the current chief prosecutor, Ivan Geshev.
+In late May 2023, parliament approved a new mechanism for investigating the chief prosecutor, Ivan Geshev and his deputies.
+A few weeks later, the Supreme Judicial Council voted nem con in favour of the removal of the current chief prosecutor.
 It had refused to do so in the past, despite serious allegements made by a former minister of justice against Geshev.
 The current change of heart seems to be politically motivated and related to Borisov’s willingness to cooperate with the parties from the coalition.
-Geshev in turn asked parliament to lift Borisov’s and Petkov’s political immunity.
+He remains an important leader.
+Geshev, in turn asked parliament to lift Borisov’s and Petkov’s political immunity.
 This game of political and legal attacks clearly signifies a high degree of nervousness in the system and a disruption of the status quo.

-The success of the government will have consequences for the wider region, where a belt of illiberalism and nationalism is threatening to engulf other eastern and south-eastern European countries in which the rule of law is weak, including Poland, Hungary, and Serbia.
+The success of the government will have consequences for the wider region, where a belt of illiberalism and nationalism is threatening countries, including Poland, Hungary, and Serbia, where rule of law is weak.

 Finally, a more pro-European government in Bulgaria may ease some anxieties stemming from beyond the EU’s borders.
 Migration is high on the agenda for most Western capitals.
 In particular, many observers are speculative about the future trajectory of Turkey’s refugee policy after the recent electoral victory of President Recep Tayyip Erdogan.
 They will rely on a credible Bulgarian government to take care of Europe’s outer border.
 At the same time, North Macedonia seems to be coming closer to amending its constitution to include the Bulgarian minority, among others, as an ethnic group, which would reactivate the country’s EU accession process.
 Here, a constructive and measured stance from Sofia will be necessary.